aggellos2001/go-robocopy/README.md

 ## Examples

-You can create a new command instance by calling the NewRobocopy constructor.
+You can create a new command instance by calling the NewRobocopy constructor:

 ```go
 cmd := gorobocopy.NewRobocopy(